Center for Limnology

-I started with UW-Madison in Housing Human Resources in 2008 and joined the Limnology staff in March 2014; learning about our lakes, rivers and streams.
-I enjoy letting my friends and family know about the amazing research that I get to be a part of by working here.
+I started with UW-Madison in Human Resources in 2008 and joined the Limnology staff in 2014; learning about our lakes, rivers, streams and bogs.
+I enjoy letting my friends and family know about the amazing research that I get to be a part of by working here at the CFL.

-I grew up with the lake behind the house that my grandfather and his brother Jesse built; catching brim (called blue gill in WI), shell cracker and large and small mouth bass.
+I grew up with a lake behind the house that my grandfather and his brother Jesse built; catching brim (called blue gill in WI), shell cracker and large and small mouth bass.
 I even caught a nice size catfish one Mother’s Day afternoon.
-Yes, that’s me with Grandma, daddy’s mama, holding it with a paper towel.
+Yes, that’s me with Grandma holding that catfish with a paper towel.

 We’ve also done our own version of electro fishing – when someone would shoot at a water moccasin in the water and the fish would JUMP out of the water.